 We are beginning to develop outdoor reading areas.
 We now have 'Book Swap' sheds on the KS2 playground.
 Here children can choose books to read at playtime, or swap books from home and take a book home to read.
-In our garden there is an a area with tree stump seats where teachers can read to the children.
+In our garden there is an area with tree stump seats where teachers can read to the children.

-Going forward we would like to create a stage area in both playgrounds, with a box of props, costumes etc to encourage creative play.
+We have created stage area in both playgrounds to encourage creative play.